 The underrated SEGA game Feel the Magic: XY/XX does not seem like the kind of game that would have an Aesop.
 But the final level kicks the Love Martyr concept in the tenders, wherein the hero saves the life of his beloved and delivers the message that "Love doesn't mean dying for the one you love, but living life to the fullest for them!"

 L.A.
-Noire drops a pretty solid anvil that some people seem to have forgotten: honesty is the best policy.
-Crime does not pay, and personal integrity will always be worth more than money or prestige.
+Noire drops a pretty solid anvil that some people seem to have forgotten: Honesty Is the Best Policy.
+Crime doesn't pay, and personal integrity will always be worth more than money or prestige.
 This cannot be more clear than when Cole sticks his gun in Roy's face for badmouthing Courtney Sheldon, a war hero with whom Phelps served in the Pacific.

 All of the Oddworld games focus on horrifying effects of people putting personal gain, capitalism, and social status before morality, as all the Player Characters are on the losing end of that compromise.
 They typically have a Green Aesop complimenting this theme, as well.